-Next, I will introduce the [Size] setting area at the middle.
-You can change settings of the model size here.
+Next, I will introduce the [Size] setting area in the middle.
+You can change settings for the model size here.

-Here, I wanted to set the size so it will match the human size in a STYLY VR scene, so I used the settings below.
+I want to set the size so it will match a human’s size in a STYLY VR scene.

 Lastly, I will introduce the FBX save settings at the bottom.
 You can change the FBX export settings here.

-To make it easy to upload and put together the files into one, please change it as below.
+To make it easy to upload and put together the files into one, please save it as shown below.

 - Save with the texture file(.zip)

 Once you have checked each setting, click [OK] and save the file.
-After the export is done, CLO will return to the normal workspace.
+After the export is complete, CLO will return to the normal workspace.

 Uploading to STYLY